The additive Bachelier model with an application to the oil option market in the Covid period: Calibration scheme

 This quantity is equivalent to the moneyness degree \eqref{eq:mondegree}, but differs for the constant ${ I}_0$, having that two relations hold

-We have already discussed about the separability property \eqref{eq:ImpVolSeparability} of the Implied vol, that enables to separate the dependence due to the term-structure (controlled by the parameter $\sigma_t$) and the one deriving from the moneyness.
+We have already discussed the separability property \eqref{eq:ImpVolSeparability} of the implied vol, which enables us to separate the dependence due to the term-structure (controlled by the parameter $\sigma_t$) and the one deriving from the moneyness.
 A similar property can be rewritten in terms of $t$ and $\chi$.

-The Implied vol, for any option with maturity $t$, can be indicated in terms of ${\chi}$ as \be {\cal I}_t (x) = \sigma^{ATM}_t \, \Ib({\chi} ) \, \en where
+The implied vol, for any option with maturity $t$, can be indicated in terms of ${\chi}$ as \be {\cal I}_t (x) = \sigma^{ATM}_t \, \Ib({\chi} ) \, \en where

-does not depend from the maturity $t$, as stated in the following Proposition.
+does not depend on the maturity $t$, as stated in the following Proposition.

 \begin{proposition} Model IV equation \eqref{eq:MainIV} is equivalent to \be {c_{b}\left ({\chi} , \Ib({\chi} )\right)} = \Cb ({\chi}; \eta, k) \; , \en where